The Mystery of Cornelius the Centurion Part 1

 Acts 10:9-16, KJV

-In speaking of his miraculous vision on the following day after arriving at the house of Cornelius, Peter said in part:
+In speaking about the miraculous vision he had experienced on his rooftop, on the following day after arriving at the house of Cornelius, Peter said in part the following:

 ". . .
 Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean . . .
 Of a truth I perceive that God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him."

-During the course of witnessing to Cornelius and his household, Peter says something which makes clear that they already know about Jesus Christ and the Salvation He brings.
-This could be an indication that Cornelius was indeed the un named centurion mentioned by both Matthew and Luke in their Gospels:
+During the course of witnessing to Cornelius and his entire household, Peter says something which, in my view, seems to make it clear that Cornelius and his family already knew to some degree about Jesus Christ and the Salvation He brings.
+This could be an indication that dear Cornelius was indeed the unnamed centurion who had been mentioned by both Matthew and Luke in their respective Gospels, and that God had been working behind the scenes to prepare Cornelius' heart for this very encounter with Peter:

 "The word which God sent unto the children of Israel, preaching peace by Jesus Christ: (he is Lord of all:) That word, I say, ye know, which was published throughout all Judaea, and began from Galilee, after the baptism which John preached;"